aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/additional-chart-features/chart-recover-workbook/_index.md

 ### 1. Aspose.Slides for .NET

 You should have Aspose.Slides for .NET installed and set up in your .NET development environment.
-If you haven't already, you can download and install it from the official website.
+If you haven't already, you can download and install it from the website.

 [Download Aspose.Slides for .NET](https://releases.aspose.com/slides/net/)